Mortgage Rates Dip, But Still North Of 6.5% | Bankrate

 Monthly mortgage payment at today’s rates

 Meanwhile, home prices have begun to dip in many formerly hot markets.
-Half of the nation’s 50 largest metro areas experienced price declines over the past year, Zillow reported in early February.
 Separately, the S&P Cotality Case-Shiller index released May 26 showed national home prices grew just 0.7% in the past year.
 That was the weakest showing since 2011, when prices fell 3.9%.

 “More than half of the 20 major U.S. housing markets recorded year-over-year price declines in March, reflecting a broadening and deepening housing slowdown,” said Nicholas Godec of the S&P Dow Jones Indices.